aroberge/avantpy/README.md

 The main target audience is composed of students who do not know English and are learning programming for the first time, under the guidance of an instructor.

+## Why

+More details to be added, but in the meantime, [read this](http://pgbovine.net/non-native-english-speakers-learning-programming-paper.htm)

 ## Executable pseudocode

 Python is often described as executable pseudocode.
 Once people have learned a few idiomatic expressions, like `for variable in range(n)`, translating pseudocode written in English into Python is usually very straightforward.